niwo91/Team3/WEB_PAGES_DESIGN.md

 # 5) View Single Posts Page

 ## Page Title
-User defined by an input field (varies)
+Varries - User defined by an input field.

 ## Page Description
 View another user's post and interact with their question.